• Skip to primary navigation

 3. Leave to dry.

-4. When you want to reveal your message, you need to apply a heat source.
-Either hold it near a lamp, iron it or place in the oven.
+4. To reveal your message, you need to apply a heat source.
+Either hold it near a lamp, iron it or place it in the oven.
 (I found the oven worked best).
-You do need to watch it carefully to ensure the paper does not scorch.
+You must watch it carefully to ensure the paper does not scorch.

 5. Admire your message!